WWE NXT: Reboot (2012–2019)

-USA Network (2019–present)
+USA Network (2019–2024)

 In September 2019, NXT permanently moved to USA Network and was revamped as a live, two-hour program on Wednesday nights, with replays available the following day on WWE Network.
 Due to scheduling overlap with the final episodes of Suits, the second hour of the program was aired on WWE Network until October 2, when it began airing in its entirety on USA.
 This started the Wednesday Night Wars, during which NXT was broadcast in direct competition with rival wrestling show AEW Dynamite, which aired in the same time slot on TNT.
-Several publications noted the similarity between this ratings war and the Monday Night Wars that had involved Raw and WCW Monday Nitro.
+Several publications noted the similarity between this ratings war and the Monday Night War that had involved Raw and WCW Monday Nitro.

 Beginning with the March 18, 2020, episode of NXT, WWE began filming all of its programs without an audience at Full Sail University as a result of restrictions imposed amid the COVID-19 pandemic.
-On October 4, 2020, NXT relocated from Full Sail to the WWE Performance Center's main studio, which was reconfigured as the "Capitol Wrestling Center"; the studio was a variation of the WWE ThunderDomeconcept used by Raw and SmackDown since August, with a virtual audience and limited in-person audience.
+On October 4, 2020, NXT relocated from Full Sail to the WWE Performance Center's main studio, citing logistical issues preventing it from continuing its residency at the university.
+The studio—which had been used by Raw and SmackDown from March to August due to COVID-19—was reconfigured as the "Capitol Wrestling Center", which featured a virtual audience on a video wall, and a limited in-person audience shielded behind plexiglass barriers.
+COVID-19 measures in the studio began to be lifted in April 2021, and removed entirely in June.

 With the end of Wednesday Night Wars, on April 13, 2021, following WrestleMania 37, WWE moved NXT back to Tuesday nights.
 After twelve NXT wrestlers were released from their contracts that August, Dave Scherer and Mike Johnson of Pro Wrestling Insider reported there had been internal talks of major changes to the brand, such as: "a new logo, new lighting, a focus on younger talents and a different format to the TV shows."
 Dave Meltzer reported that, after having lost the ratings war with AEW, NXT will likely go back to their developmental roots, with "talent that are younger, bigger and that could someday main event at WrestleMania."
 WWE President Nick Khan subsequently confirmed that NXT would undergo a "complete revamp" overseen by Triple H. However, due to undergoing heart surgery in September, Levesque stepped away from NXT with Shawn Michaels stepping in to oversee the changes.

+On the September 14, 2021 episode of NXT, the program was relaunched as NXT 2.0 to mark the changes, introducing a new rainbow-colored logo and redesigned studio.
 In September 2022, Michaels' role was made permanent, with his job title confirmed as Senior Vice President of Talent Development Creative, responsible for both creative and development at NXT.

-At the conclusion of the September 13, 2022, edition of the show, the brand returned to the original NXT branding, revealing a revised version of the 2.0 logo in white with added gold accents and removing the "2.0".
+At the conclusion of the September 13, 2022 episode of NXT (which marked the one-year anniversary of the relaunch), an updated NXT logo was unveiled, removing the "2.0" branding and returning to a gold color scheme.

-Although Variety reported in 2021 that WWE and NBCUniversal signed a multi-year deal to keep NXT on USA, Dave Meltzer reported that NXT's TV deal with NBCUniversal expires in September 2023 amidst the WWE's possible acquisition.
-This differs from its main roster programs of Raw and SmackDown which their TV deals expire in 2024.